KyleGospo/docs.bazzite.gg/src/Advanced/issues_and_resolutions.md

 On the right hand side of the screen there will be a button labelled **Behaviour**, click on it.

-Now tick **Automatically log in**, select your user and for the session, select **Plasma (Wayland)** and don't forget to to click on the **Apply** button.
+Now tick **"Automatically log in"**, select your user and for the session, select **"Plasma (Wayland)"** and don't forget to to click on the **"Apply"** button.

 ## HTPC Nvidia GPU setup

-**Issue:** How do you set up your NVidia GPU powered gaming machine as an HTPC as Gaming Mode is not available for NVidia GPUs?
+**Issue:** How do you set up your Nvidia GPU powered gaming machine as an HTPC as Steam Gaming Mode is not available for Nvidia GPUs?

-**Resolution:** You can enable auto-login and set Steam to automatically launch in Big Picture Mode for a decent couch gaming experience if you have an NVidia GPU.
+**Resolution:** You can enable auto-login and set Steam to automatically launch in Steam's Big Picture Mode for a decent couch gaming experience if you have an NVidia GPU.

-There is a video guide that you can follow for Bazzite Gnome.
+There is a video guide that you can follow for Bazzite's GNOME Desktop image.

 https://www.youtube.com/watch?v=F9l-RQvCPMo

-If you are using the Bazzite KDE edition, you can skip the "Making Gnome look more familiar to Windows users" section, use the steps above to get auto login working in Bazzite KDE.
-Then finally set Steam Big Picture Mode to autostart in **Settings >> Autostart**
+If you are using Bazzite's KDE image, then you can skip the "Making Gnome look more familiar to Windows users" section, and use the steps above to get auto login working in Bazzite KDE.
+Then finally set Steam Big Picture Mode to auto-start in **Settings >> Autostart**

 <hr>